 Step 2: Configure protection rules for the origin server

 After you add a website to WAF in CNAME record mode, WAF filters the requests that are destined for the website and forwards normal requests to the origin server of the website.
-You can configure access control rules for your website during major events to prevent direct-to-origin attacks and allow inbound traffic only from the back-to-origin CIDR blocks of WAF.
+You can configure access control rules for your website during critical events to prevent direct-to-origin attacks and allow inbound traffic only from the back-to-origin CIDR blocks of WAF.

-In the left-side navigation pane, click Website Configuration.
+In the left-side navigation pane, click Onboarding.

 On the CNAME Record tab, click Back-to-origin CIDR Blocks.
 In the Back-to-origin CIDR Block dialog box, click Copy.